-We’re all about delicious recipes that come with a hidden serving of vegetables – especially when they’re in popsicle form (and drizzled with dark chocolate)!
-These chocolate cherry popsicles get a significant nutritional boost from the addition of cooked beets, which lend themselves quite well to the flavors of chocolate, cherry and coconut.
+We’re all about delicious recipes that come with a hidden serving of vegetables.
+Especially when they’re in popsicle form (and drizzled with dark chocolate)!
+In addition, these chocolate cherry popsicles get a significant nutritional boost from the addition of cooked beets, which lend themselves quite well to the flavors of chocolate, cherry and coconut.

 We’re thrilled to bring you this recipe in partnership with our friends over at Love Beets!
 If you aren’t familiar with their products, they’re basically making beets cool again (although Dwight Schrute may have already accomplished that – any diehard Office fans here?!).
-As many of you probably already know, raw beets can be a pain to work with – they’re difficult to peel, a bit of a pain to cook, and the bright pink pigment easily stains just about everything it touches.
-Love Beets does you the favor of cooking and packaging beets for you, so you can reap the (impressive) nutritional benefits without much effort on your part.
-In addition to a variety of cooked beets, beet powder & juice, they also just came out with a beet salsa that we’ve been dying to try on some tacos!
+As many of you probably already know, raw beets can be a pain to work with.
+They’re difficult to peel and a bit of a pain to cook.
+Not to mention the bright pink pigment stains just about everything it touches.
+Love Beets does you the favor of cooking and packaging beets for you.
+As a result, you can reap the (impressive) health benefits without much effort on your part.
+In addition to a variety of cooked beets, beet powder & juice, they also make a newbeet salsa that we’ve been dying to try on some tacos!

-You’ll be hearing a lot more about beets from us in the next few weeks, as we’ll actually be heading to a Love Beets beet farm & their production facility in Rochester, NY in August!
-The two of us will be taking a little road trip to meet the Love Beets team in NY, and we’re super excited to learn a bit more about beets and how they grow.
+You’ll be hearing a lot more about beets from us in the next few weeks, as we’re heading to a Love Beets beet farm & their production facility in Rochester, NY in August!
+The two of us will be taking a little road trip to meet the Love Beets team in NY.
+Of course, we’re excited to learn a bit more about beets and how they grow.
 Stay tuned for plenty more updates on that!

-Back to this recipe… These popsicles are perfect for adults and kids alike – your kids will have no idea they’re eating vegetables and chocolate in the same serving!
-We were inspired by the flavors of a traditional Black Forest Cake, which include cherries, chocolate and cream; we use full fat coconut milk to make these extra creamy and decadent.
+Back to this recipe… These popsicles are perfect for adults and kids alike.
+Your kids will have no idea they’re eating vegetables and chocolate in the same serving!
+We brought in the flavors of a traditional Black Forest Cake, which include cherries, chocolate and cream.
+We use full-fat coconut milk to make these extra creamy and decadent.

 Summer is in full swing, so there’s really no better time to make these.
-Two quick popsicle making tips to get you started:
+Finally, two quick popsicle making tips:

-1. After you pour the mixture into the popsicle molds, lightly tap the molds on the counter to help remove air bubbles that may have formed.
+1. After pouring the mixture into the popsicle molds, lightly tap the molds on the counter to help remove air bubbles that may have formed.

-2. To easily remove popsicles from their mold (we use stainless steel), run them individually under warm (not hot!) water for 5-7 seconds.
-If you don’t plan to enjoy right away, transfer to a sealed, freezer-safe container and separate pops with layers of parchment paper so they don’t stick together.Print
+2. In order to easily remove popsicles from their molds, run them individually under warm (not hot!) water for 5-7 seconds.
+If you’re not eating them right away, transfer the pops to a sealed, freezer-safe container.
+You’ll want to separate them with layers of parchment paper so they don’t stick together.Print

 Your kids will never know that they’re getting a serving of vegetables in these delicious cherry chocolate popsicles!